How to Secure Your Seattle Home This Spring

 In addition, some lamps can turn on and turn off automatically to give off the impression that your home is occupied.
 However, make sure that you set the timer correctly.
 So, it makes the most sense to turn on your lamp or another device only for a couple of hours in the evening.
 Leaving them on throughout the night might even unintentionally draw someone's attention and help them figure out that this is just a diversion and that you are actually not in Seattle at all.

-[caption id="attachment_1249603" align="aligncenter" width="740"]a lamp on a brick wall Having a lamp turned on automatically in the evening is an excellent way to deter potential break-ins and secure your Seattle home this spring.[/caption]
+[caption id="attachment_1249603" align="aligncenter" width="740"] Having a lamp turned on automatically in the evening is an excellent way to deter potential break-ins and secure your Seattle home this spring.[/caption]

 If you do not want to run up the electricity bill, buying a lamp with a power-saving light bulb should do the trick.
 Be sure to place the lamps strategically.
 This means it makes the most sense to place the lamp to light up the entire room.
 Also, you will want to make sure that the light is easily visible from the street.